 He was shaken awake the next morning.
 It was the fellow who had won the produce, come to demand payment.
 Rubbing his eyes and bestirring himself (I don’t really talk like that), he looks at the man and says, “Stranger, I acknowledge the corn — take em; but the potatoes you can’t have, by thunder!

-The last claimed origin I was able to find for acknowledge the corn involves a meeting of congress.
-A "Mr. Stewart," congressman, gave a speech and said that Ohio, Kentucky, and Indiana sent their haystacks, cornfields, and fodder to New York and Philadelphia for sale.
+The last claimed origin I was able to find for acknowledge the corn involves a meeting of Congress.
+A “Mr. Stewart,” who was a congressman, gave a speech and said that Ohio, Kentucky, and Indiana sent their haystacks, cornfields, and fodder to New York and Philadelphia for sale.
 Mr. Wickliffe from Kentucky, presumably another congressman, objected to this statement, saying it was not true.

 “What makes your horses, mules, cattle, and hogs?
 You feed $100 of hay to a horse.
 You just ride to market on top of your haystack.
 What about your cattle?
 You make one of them carry $50 worth of hay or grass to the Eastern market.
 How much corn does it take at three-three cents a bushel, to fatten a hog?”